Choosing the most sustainable heating solution for your outdoor pool

 That is where Calorex heat pumps can be of assistance.
 With over 40 years’ experience in the design and development of heat pump technology, Calorex are the experts in this industry, creating cutting-edge products like the I-PAC inverter heat pump:

-For more information on our market-leading heat pump solutions, get in touch with our team through the form below.
+For more information on our market-leading heat pump and swimming pool climate control solutions, get in touch with our team through the form below.

 Related products